shamsadanam/git-useful-commands/README.md

 git clean -fd
 ```

-*Files that are not tracked due to .gitignore are preserved; they will not be removed*
+*Files that are not tracked due to .gitignore are preserved; they will not be removed.*
+*Warning: using -x instead of -fd would delete ignored files.
+You probably don't want to do this.*
+*from stackoverflow*